Install dependencies

 Make sure you keep Vulkan Configurator running in the background as you go through the next steps.

-With the ML emulation layers configured, Vulkan is now able to run machine learning workloads through the ML extensions for Vulkan.
+With the standalone ML emulation layers configured, Vulkan can run machine learning workloads through the ML extensions for Vulkan.
 This enables neural inference to execute alongside the graphics pipeline during development, without requiring access to hardware with dedicated neural accelerators.

 The next step is to integrate Neural Super Sampling into an Unreal Engine project.
-You’ll do this by installing the NSS plugin and creating a simple example game that lets you verify the setup and visualize the upscaling in action.
+You’ll do this by installing the Arm Neural Graphics Plugin 1.1.0 and creating a simple example game that lets you verify the setup and visualize the upscaling in action.

 Back